 Ad agencies are always looking for ways to show their clients value through engagement and brand affinity.

-Through the power of augmented reality technology, agencies can now offer new tools to help clients engage and simplify the myriad of choices consumers face every day.
+Through the power of augmented reality technology, agencies can now offer new tools to help clients engage and simplify the myriad of choices consumers face every day and deliver a great user experience .

 AR demos can show objects being inserted into the view of a cell phone’s camera.
 Therefore, one misconception of AR is that it’s all about adding to your environment, as opposed to filtering it.
 But AR goes much further than that.